mattmeng/docs/_posts/2015-08-27-valgrind-rfc.md

 Steve Ridges asked us in the SI team to look into a memory profiler called Valgrind, to begin to assess memory leak issues that Core may be able to analyze and fix in the product.
 After research and proof of concepts, we have generated the following findings.
 We encourage and welcome any and all input as we try to develop an action plan for all involved parties moving forward.

+If you have comments about the document below, please leave a comment on the forum post for this topic found [here](http://discourse.ida.lab/t/valgrind-memory-profiler/23).

 ## Valgrind Findings and Action Plan

 ### Database (`dbserver`)